 Your agency will not be able to draw down award funds until the COPS Office receives your signed award document.
-For more information on drawing down award funds, please see section III, "Accessing Award Funds," on page 34 of this manual.
+For more information on drawing down award funds, please see the section, "Accessing Award Funds" in this manual.

 The award document